Generating Preview Tables for Entity Graphs: Optimal Previews under Size and Distance Constraints

-\begin{theorem} The optimal diverse preview discovery problem is \NP-hard. \end{theorem} \begin{proof} The decision version of the optimal diverse preview discovery problem is $\mathit{DiversePreview}(G_s,k,n,d,s)$---Given a schema graph $G_s$, decide whether there exists such a preview $\mathcal{P}$ that (1) $\mathcal{P}$ has $k$ tables and no more than $n$ non-key attributes; (2) the distance between every pair of preview tables is not smaller than $d$; and (3) the preview's score is at least $s$, i.e., $S(\mathcal{P}) \geq s$.
+The \NP-hardness of the optimal diverse preview discovery problem is also based on a reduction from the Clique problem, although the proof is more complex. \begin{theorem} Optimal diverse preview discovery is \NP-hard. \end{theorem} \begin{proof} The decision version of the optimal diverse preview discovery problem is $\mathit{DiversePreview}(G_s,k,n,d,s)$---Given a schema graph $G_s$, decide whether there exists such a preview $\mathcal{P}$ that (1) $\mathcal{P}$ has $k$ tables and no more than $n$ non-key attributes; (2) the distance between every pair of preview tables is not smaller than $d$; and (3) the preview's score is at least $s$, i.e., $S(\mathcal{P}) \geq s$.

 We construct a reduction, in polynomial-time, from the \NP-hard $\mathit{Clique}(G,k)$ to $\mathit{DiversePreview}(G_s,k,n,d,s)$.
-The reduction is also by constructing a schema graph $G_s( - - \mathcal{P}_{opt}(k,n,x) = \operatorname*{arg\,max}_{\mathcal{P}\in \mathbb{P}(k,n,x)}S(\mathcal{P})
+The reduction is also by constructing a schema graph $G_s( - - - - - - - - - - - - - - - - - - - - \mathcal{P}_{opt}(k,n,x) = \operatorname*{arg\,max}_{\mathcal{P}\in \mathbb{P}(k,n,x)}S(\mathcal{P})\

 \mathbb{P}(k,n,x) = \left\{